MarionMcG/python-fundamentals-project/README.md

 * Investigate the types of variables involved, their likely distributions, and their relationships with each other.
 * Synthesise/simulate a data set as closely matching their properties as possible.

 In this repository you will find my investigation.
-The body of my work in contained in the Jupyter notebook above; including all code, explanations and references.
+The body of my work is contained in the Jupyter notebook above; including all code, explanations and references.

 In this file you will find:
 1. Information on how to download and save the ipynb notebook.
 2. Instructions on how to open the notebook on your machine.
 3. How to run code cells in an open ipynb notebook.

+Alternatively you can view my Jupyter notebook, [here](https://raw.githubusercontent.com/MarionMcG/python-fundamentals-project/master/exam-cohort.ipynb).

 ### 1. Downloading an ipynb file from Github
 * I'd recommend that you download or clone the entire repository with all of its dependencies, rather than just downloading the ipynb notebook.